MicrosoftDocs/SupportArticles-docs/support/visualstudio/fonts-cause-vs-setup-crash.md

 ### Check for invalid file timestamps in the fonts

 1. Open a command prompt, and then locate the `%WINDIR%\Font` directory:
-2. List the fonts in this directory by using the `DIR` command:
+2. List the fonts in this directory by using the `DIR` command.
 3. Look for any invalid timestamps, such as *01/02/20145* for font <**Bad font** >.TTF.
 4. If there are invalid timestamps, correct them.
 To do this, follow these steps:
     1. Open an elevated PowerShell window, and then input the following command in order to fix the font with the invalid time stamp, substituting your font file name for <**Bad font**>.TTF: